Back to Blog

 Consequently, this adaptability often reduces stress and improves mental health, as employees feel they have more control over their time.
 The ability to work during one's most productive hours also contributes to increased job satisfaction and efficiency.

-Moreover, companies may notice reduced absenteeism, turnover rates, and higher morale as employees achieve a healthier work-life balance.
+Moreover, companies may notice reduced absenteeism and turnover, and higher morale, as employees achieve a healthier work-life balance.
 The overall effect is a more engaged and committed workforce, ultimately benefiting the organization by fostering a positive and sustainable work culture.

 Boosting productivity and morale